All Episodes

 Legally, you can't get them.

-But now you can if you can get there.
+But now you can, if you can get there.

-Uh Havana cigar.
+Havana cigar.

-John Kerry Lurch was there.
+John Kerry Lurch was there and brought up Vietnam.

-When he was he made his speech uh at the grand ceremony where the American flag was raised over our embassy in Cuba.
+When he made his speech at the grand ceremony where the American flag was raised over our embassy in Cuba, John Kerry talked about Vietnam.

 You know, he served there.